 Data Security in Power BI – Users’ Roles and Permissions

 In Power BI, we can store data encompassing an entire enterprise.
+You can create workspaces, applications and dashboards with information from individual units of the company, e.g. Controlling, Sales or Production.
 It is possible to establish connections with many data sources with different structures, which, following transformations, can be imported into a uniform warehouse.
 Data contained in Power BI may have different levels of confidentiality, which is why it is not always advisable to give all platform users full access to the content it contains.
 Power BI allows you to control access to data displayed on reports according to their purpose by defining the roles of users.

 Permissions are defined at three levels:

 - Workspace – this is a place for storing all Power BI datasets and their related reports.
 Permissions at this level apply to the entire content of the workspace.
 The user of the service may be assigned as a manager: administrator, member or co-author.
 There is also a fourth group for the users who can view the content, but with no access tosettings.
 These are usually end users who read ready-made reports.

 The chart below shows the platform with three workspaces.
 Understandably, depending on the license you have, there may be more of them, with more extensive content.

 2. Report – Reports as such do not store data.
 The visualizations in them are associated with datasets which determine what portion of information may be uploaded into them.
 If the dataset is in a different workspace than the report, the user should be granted permissions to that dataset as well, otherwise they will only see the report in the workspace, but will not be able to use it.

 This situation is presented in the chart below.
 The user with permissions to the sales workspace will see two reports, but will only be able to use report no. 2.
 To ensure that the user can access report no. 1, they should be granted permissions to the dataset located in the administration workspace.